madalinignisca/madalinignisca.github.io/_posts/2021-02-19-microk8s-letsencrypt-cert-manager-https.md

 First, examples from [cert-manager](https://cert-manager.io/docs/) did not work out of the box, but were perfect to get started.

-1st, MicroK8s by enabling dns and ingress addons, simply give you well configured Nginx controller and a compatible expected internal dns for WordPress necessary pods.
+1st, MicroK8s by enabling dns and ingress addons, simply will give you a well configured Nginx ingress controller and a compatible expected internal dns for network communication between pods.

 To install cert-manager simply running:
 `kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.2.0/cert-manager.yaml` worked, and if you follow along, make sure to look at current latest tag and replace `v1.2.0` with what is right now.

 *If you use RBAC on MicroK8s, at this moment I have not yet experimented as it is not in my scope for the moment, but when I will experiment with it, I